 In Release 15, the increased home control is introduced and specified during Primary Authentication in TS33.501 [1] to prevent certain types of fraud, e.g. fraudulent registering a UE's serving AMF in UDM that the UE is not actually present in the visited network.
 The home control is realized through that the AUSF in the Home obtains confirmation that the UE has been successfully authenticated (cf. sub-clauses 6.1.3.1, 6.1.3.2, 6.1.4.1a of TS33.501 [1]).
 The Home AUSF can verify which PLMN a roaming UE is being served during primary authentication and the Home UDM can store authentication results (timestamp and PLMN name etc.).

-However, there is no home control feature during NSSAA.
-Specifically, the Home does NOT know whether VPLMN provides UE with services of specific slices since the UDM does not store NSSAA results and VPLMN name not verified by the Home.
-This may potentially cause a similar fraud, e.g. fraudulent registering a UE's serving AMF for slice A, but the UE is actually not registered or served by the slice in the visited network.
+However, there is no such home control feature during the UE’s slice authentication, i.e NSSAA procedure.
+Specifically, the Home does NOT know whether VPLMN provides UE with services of specific slices since the UDM does not store NSSAA results and VPLMN name is not verified by the Home.
+This may potentially cause a similar fraud as during Primary authentication, e.g. fraudulent registering a UE's serving AMF for slice A, but the UE is actually not registered or served by the slice in the visited network.

 Observation 1: it is worthwhile investigating whether and how to provide consistent home control so that the Home may verify the real network slices being used to serve its roaming UE.